paridhidchoudhary/Calendar-vs-Gmail-Query-Classification/README.md

 # Calendar-vs-Gmail-Query-Classification
-This repository consists the implementation of a simple NLP pipeline to classify user queries as Gmail related or Calendar related and extract importatnt features like dates, names, etc.
+This repository consists the implementation of a simple NLP pipeline to classify user queries as Gmail related or Calendar related and extract important features like dates, names, etc.
 ## Execution Environment
 This notebook was executed in Kaggle
 Notebook (with outputs): https://www.kaggle.com/code/paridhidchoudhary25/ml-assignment-1-paridhi